CUSTOMER ANALYTICS2025-11-12

 Building trust through the customer journey helps to increase loyalty.

-Customer journey maps can help the business understand whether it is satisfying customers' needs throughout the journey.
+Customer journey maps can help businesses understand whether they are effectively satisfying customers' needs throughout the entire customer journey.

 Increases customer engagement

-Customer engagement is important for a company to retain and improve customer relationships.
+Customer engagement is crucial for a company to maintain and enhance customer relationships.

 Putting the journey on a map helps engage customers at each stage.